Hillingdon HMO Licensing

 Online Applications Only

-All applications must be submitted online through Hillingdon Council's licensing portal when it opens on 20 May 2026.
+All applications must be submitted online through Hillingdon Council's licensing portal, open from 20 May 2026.

 Scope: Borough-wide • Licence duration: 5 years